Plane Floer homology and the odd Khovanov homology of 2-knots: Introduction

 \subsection{Acknowledgments}

 We would like to thank Aliakbar Daemi, Juan Muñoz Echániz, Robert Lipshitz, and Stephan Wehrli for their interest, as well as Minh Lam Nguyen and Matthew Stoffregen for supplementing key insight during the development of this article.
+This project was supported by the grant from the National Science Foundation: RTG: Algebraic and Geometric Topology at Michigan State (DMS 2135960).